 Policies

-ASoC currently includes sixteen pre-defined policies.
-You can also create your own custom policies using our predefined functions.
+ASoC includes a selection of predefined policies.
+You also can create your own custom policies using our predefined functions.
 Policy creation and management is available through the user interface and through the REST API.
 You can associate up to five policies with any application.
-In addition you can apply a "baseline policy", that will take account only of issues found after a specified date and time.
+In addition you can apply a baseline policy, that takes account only of issues found after a specified date and time.

 Note: When you associate a policy with an application, it is enabled by default.
 You can disable the policy while maintaining the association, and re-enable it later.